Normie Osborn: Fictional character biography

 When Osborn acquires the Carnage symbiote and transforms into the Red Goblin, Osborn attempts to gain his grandson Normie's aid by infusing a portion of the Carnage symbiote into Normie, turning into "Goblin Childe".
 Despite the symbiote amplifying Normie's jealousy of his half-brother Stanley, Normie throws off its influence when he witnesses his grandfather try to kill his parents, realizing in the process that the villain was actually his own grandfather and not Spider-Man.
 The symbiote fragment is subsequently separated from Normie while the main symbiote is apparently destroyed during the final battle between Red Goblin and Spider-Man.
 It is implied that Liz and Mark kept at least some of the symbiote in storage for some future use.
 However, it showed that some of the symbiote still remained in his body, swirling in the boy's eye.

-When Cletus Kasady was resurrected by a cult who worships the fallen symbiotic god Knull and obtain his power to unleash chaos on Earth, Normie begin to feel its fearful presence and got help from Spider-Man and Eddie Brock, and brought to the Maker where he meets Eddie Brock's son Dylan Brock.
+When Cletus Kasady was resurrected by a cult who worships the fallen symbiotic god Knull and obtain his power to unleash chaos on Earth, Normie begins to feel its fearful presence and gets help from Spider-Man and Eddie Brock, and is brought to the Maker where he meets Eddie Brock's son Dylan Brock.
 He also learn Spider-Man's true identity being his father's friend, Peter Parker.

 When it was revealed that Harry Osborn became the demon Kindred, Harry briefly visited Normie while he was sleeping.
 Upon realizing his father has suddenly becoming too suspicious and no longer his usual-self, Normie found out his father is being succumbed back into insanity as Norman had.
 It proves to be true when the kid found out that Harry had been preparing the Goblin weapons.
 He helped Peter to show Liz the truth of Harry's current condition, by showing the prepared Goblin weapons hidden behind his father's closet, not long before his recently cured grandfather arrive to warn Peter of the Inner Demons attack on F.E.A.S.T..

+Becoming the second Red Goblin

+During Dark Web, Normie learn the partial of the Carnage symbiote in him is still exist, giving a birth of a symbiote Rascal, and ultimately begin to assume as the second Red Goblin, then later star his own ten issue solo series.

+Normie then secretly attends Avengers Academy without his family's notice thanks to Spider-Men, Miles Morales, and Peter Parker since ran away during a terrorist attack by a young Jack-O-Lantern equivalent villain Willow-Wisp on Oscorp, when Norman's Green Goblin persona briefly took over him and nearly killed the villain.
+As Miles was invited to the academy, but decline, Normie takes over Miles' invitation as one of its student at his behest, while also hoping to ask for help with his fellow students to rescue his brother, Stanley, who is kidnapped by a new Sinister Six which Willow-Wisp is part of.
+He later befriend with Moon Girl and Devil Dinosaur.